coopzone-dc/Train-Speedo-V2-files/readme.md

-This github contains the the files needed to build a "train spedo V2" found here:
+This github contains the the files needed to build a "train speedo V2" found here:

 https://www.instructables.com/Model-Train-Speedometer-V2/